olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 - Choose to create a desktop shortcut.
 This can be useful to have.
 - Choose the install folder.
 The default should be ok.
   <br>
-  >*Updating with a newer version?
-Select the same install folder and **Install anyway**.
-Or first [uninstall the old version](#uninstall) and re-run the new installer if you experience problems.*
+  > *Updating with a newer version?
+First [uninstall the old version](#uninstall) and then re-run the new installer.

 - Install.
-- Finish.
-You can check **Launch** to verify the Viewer installed properly.
+- Restart. **Restart recommended** to avoid issues with drag-and-drop not working.

 ![Two screenshots of the Butterfly Viewer installer: 1) the first page showing the license agreement, and 2) the final page confirming a completed install.](images/install/install_installer.jpg)